AuroraBackcountry/infoex-api/N8N_AGENT_INSTRUCTIONS.md

 3. `request_values` must include all four required fields
 4. `location_uuids` must be an array (even if just one location)
 5. Date must be in MM/DD/YYYY format

+### Submission State Control (Optional)
+Add `submission_state` to override whether observations are drafts or final:
+- **"IN_REVIEW"**: Save as draft for review (default)
+- **"SUBMITTED"**: Mark as final/complete

+This parameter is optional.
+If not included, the service uses its environment default.

+In the future, your web app will have a toggle to control this per submission.

 ### Example Complete Request:
 ```json